Nader-Mamdouh/Django-E-commerce-Website/README.md

 # Luxury Ecommerce

 ## Description
-This is a fully-functional eCommerce website built using HTML, CSS, JavaScript, JSON, Django, and SQL.
+This is a fully-functional eCommerce website built using HTML, CSS, JavaScript, Jquery, Ajax, JSON, Django.
 It allows users to register, login, browse products, add them to the cart, view product details, and manage their account.

 ## Features
 - User authentication (login, registration)